C-GLISp: Preference-Based Global Optimization under Unknown Constraints with Applications to Controller Calibration: Proposed Method

 that captures the preference relationships in~\eqref{eq:RBF-pref} and the parametrization of $\hat f$ in~\eqref{eq:rbf}.
 In~\eqref{eq:QP-pref}, $c_h$ are positive weights and $\varepsilon_h$ are positive slack variables used to relax the constraints imposed by~\eqref{eq:RBF-pref}.
 The violation of the imposed constraints could be caused by an inappropriate selection of the RBF, leading to poor flexibility in the parametric description of the surrogate function $\hat f$, and by inconsistent assessments provided by the decision-maker.
-The scalar $\lambda$ in the cost function~\eqref{eq:QP-pref} is a regularization parameter.
-When $\lambda>0$, problem~\eqref{eq:QP-pref} is a QP problem that admits a unique solution.
-If $\lambda=0$, problem~\eqref{eq:QP-pref} becomes a Linear Programming (LP), whose solution may not be unique.
+The scalar $\lambda>0$ in the cost function~\eqref{eq:QP-pref} is a regularization parameter.
+With $\lambda>0$, problem~\eqref{eq:QP-pref} is a QP problem that admits a unique solution.

+In the constrained preference-based optimization algorithm detailed in the following section, we will execute $K$-fold cross-validation periodically (\emph{i.e.}, when $i$ is in the predefined self-calibration index set $\mathcal{I}_{\rm{sc}} \subseteq \{1,\ldots,N_{\rm max}-1\}$) to automatically tune the hyper-parameter $\epsilon$ defining the shape of the RBF in~\eqref{eq:rbf} during the active learning phase, as recommended in~\cite{BemPig20}.

-\subsection{Acquisition function}
+\subsection{Acquisition Function}

-Proposing the following sample $\parvec_{N+1}$ to test and assess by just minimizing $\hat f$ greedily may easily miss the global optimum in~\eqref{eq:glob-opt-pref}.
-Also, it will not exploit feasibility and satisfaction information, therefore possibly suggesting infeasible and unsatisfactory vectors.
-Hence, when selecting the next point $\parvec_{N+1}$, other terms are included that explicitly promote the \emph{exploration} of the domain $\domain$, at the same time penalizing the (estimated) infeasibility $x\not\in\domainHARD$ and unsatisfactory performance $\parvec\not\in \domainSOFT$, in addition to \emph{exploiting} the surrogate $\hat f$.
+Minimizing $\hat f$ greedily to generate the next sample $\parvec_{N+1}$ may lead the solver to converge to a point that is not the global optimum of~\eqref{eq:glob-opt-pref}.
+Hence, when selecting the next point $\parvec_{N+1}$, besides \emph{exploiting} the surrogate $\hat f$, some \emph{exploration} should be considered to search regions with limited/no samples to reduce the uncertainty associated with $\hat f$.
+Also, the feasibility and satisfactory regions are unknown and are only \emph{implicitly} included in the surrogate function $\hat f$.
+Therefore, we also include terms to \emph{explicitly} avoid the \emph{exploration} in the regions with low probabilities of being feasible and satisfactory by penalizing the (estimated) infeasibility $x\not\in\domainHARD$ and unsatisfactory performance $\parvec\not\in \domainSOFT$.

 The exploration term used in GLISp is the following IDW function $z:\domain\to\rr$

 where $r_i(x)=\frac{1}{d^2(\parvec,\parvec_i)}$.
 Note that $z(\parvec)=0$ for all the decision variables $\parvec$ already sampled and tested, and $z(\parvec)>0$ in $\domain\setminus \{\parvec_1,\ldots,\parvec_N\}$.
 The \emph{arc tangent} function is used to prevent the new sampled point from getting excessively far away from the existing ones.